Spicy Onion Rings are a guilt free snack. Raw, vegan and gluten free! Pure comfort food! And some times we just need a little extra comfort in life.

 I paced the kitchen, opening every cabinet door, repeatedly, racking my brain for the right ingredients.
 In time a combination of ingredients were peppered all over my counters and as a mad scientist, I went to work.
 I had about 5 different combos going, making small test batches.

 You will want to create a dredging station on your counter.
 I used the same concept as though I were going to make the cooked version of onion rings.
 Please read through this recipe before you start.
 I tried to type out all the steps and ingredients in a format that would be easy, so please don’t let the length of this entry scare you. :) I promise it is very easy!
+For a nut-free version visit (this) recipe.

 This is the combined ingredient list for all dredging stations